🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 How do I create unique QR codes for event attendees?

-Export your registrant list as a CSV with a unique ID or URL per person and a label column with their name.
+Export your registrant list as CSV with a unique ID or URL per person and a label column with their name.
 Upload to the free batch QR generator, select Text or URL type, download ZIP.
 Each QR file is named by the attendee name.
 A 200-person event batch takes about 20 seconds.

 Can QR codes replace printed tickets?

 Yes.
-A QR code encoding a unique ticket ID or check-in URL fully replaces a printed ticket.
+A QR encoding a unique ticket ID or check-in URL fully replaces a printed ticket.
 Staff scan at entry; the system marks the code as used.
 For large events (500+), dedicated handheld scanners process check-in faster than smartphone cameras.

 What error correction level should I use for event badges?